✅ Speak With an Admissions Specialist 24/7

 Introduction to EtOH

-EtOH, or ethanol, is a type of alcohol found in alcoholic beverages, with the chemical formula C2H5OH.
-It is a clear, colorless liquid with a distinctive odor and a mildly sweet flavor.
-EtOH is present in various forms of alcoholic drinks, including beer, wine, and spirits.
-Understanding EtOH is crucial in addressing issues related to alcohol abuse, alcohol addiction, and alcohol use disorder (AUD).
-The effects of EtOH can be both short-term and long-term, impacting physical and mental health, relationships, and overall well-being.
-Consuming too much ethanol can lead to immediate and serious consequences, such as dangerous behaviors or alcohol poisoning, and over time, it can harm the central nervous system and vital organs.
+EtOH or ethanol is the type of alcohol found in booze, C2H5OH.
+It’s a clear colorless liquid with a distinctive smell and a mild taste.
+EtOH is in all types of booze, beer, wine and spirits.
+Knowing EtOH is key to addressing alcohol abuse, alcohol addiction and alcohol use disorder (AUD).
+The effects of EtOH can be short term and long term, physical and mental health, relationships and overall well being.
+Drinking too much EtOH can lead to immediate and serious consequences like risky behaviors like impaired driving, fighting or unprotected sex, dangerous behaviors or alcohol poisoning and over time it can harm the central nervous system and vital organs.

 What Does EtOH Stand For?